webmasterkai/wayoffthegrid/docs/orientation/9-electrical.md

 ## Energy Storage

 The foundation of the electrical system is the batteries.
-The system is sized large enough (26 kWh) to support over 4 full days of energy (6 kWh) usuage without any charging.
-Typically solar will provide 3-4 kWh per day.
+The system is sized large enough (26 kWh) to support over 4 full days of energy (6 kWh per day) usuage without any charging.
+Typically solar will provide 3-4 kWh per day so engine charging is necessary once per week.

 175mm (6.9") wide, 72mm thick, 210mm (8.3") high.
 Each string of 8 is 600mm.
+String of 11 is 800mm.
+2ft 7 and 1/4".

 ### House Bank - 25.6 V Lithium